mitzsch/plex-media-player/README.md

 ## Building

+#This repo is mainly focused on Linux

 You need:

-* Qt 5.9.5
+* Qt 5.9.5 / Qt 5.11.3 / Qt 5.12.4
 * cmake 3.1 or newer
 * ninja is recommended for building
-* FFmpeg 3.x and mpv from github
+* FFmpeg and mpv from github

 ## Building on Mac OS X